FavourOgboi/UpdatedBC-Group-Research-WebApplication/README.md

 2. Is smoking a factor in severe COVID-19 for individuals with Breast Cancer? - Mina
 3. Amongst all the races with different BC statuses, is smoking a factor for them to have COVID-19? - Mina
 4. How does race/ethnicity affect COVID with Breast Cancer? - Shan
-5. Does obesity and age have an effect on COVID-19 with Breast Cancer? - Fozia
+5. Does obesity and age have an effect on COVID-19 with Breast Cancer? - Fozia / Favour
 6. Are the severity of COVID-19 and the cancer status affected if the individuals live in urban, suburban, or rural areas? - Hamza
 7. What is the isolated effect of age on the risk of COVID-19 and Breast Cancer outcomes? - Dean